 Mr. Kinder is interested in an integrated care approach to holistic treatment for individuals and families.
 He also enjoys examining the impact faith and spirituality has on emotional well-being.
 Additionally, he seeks to practice effective parenting techniques during life-cycle transitions.
 Mr. Kinder has a special interest in providing marriage counseling services and desires to assist in improving the marital satisfaction of couples experiencing communication problems or more serious issues including loss of trust, infidelity, or discontentment.
 He provides effective treatment approaches in individual counseling services for various problems including depression, anxiety, grief, substance abuse, and relationship problems.
 Mr. Kinder has a very relaxed style of therapy and tends to utilize a more simplistic and practical approach coupled with using humor and common sense versus employing complicated techniques that tend to be confusing and ineffective.

 Mr. Kinder has experience working with various populations, including children, adolescents, adults, and families.
 He was previously an adjunct professor with Southwest Virginia Community College, Lindsey Wilson College, and Bluefield College, teaching several courses in the field of psychology and counseling.
 He worked for several years with the Virginia Department of Corrections as a Psychology Associate and Psychology Associate Senior.
 He currently provides supervision to masters and bachelors level students and residents.
 He maintains involvement in increasing awareness and support for social and psychological issues within the community.
-Mr. Kinder is an active member of Destiny Outreach Ministries Church, located in North Tazewell, Virginia.
+Mr. Kinder is the Co-Pastor of The Place of Grace Church, located in Richlands, Virginia.